bnnm/wwiser/doc/EDITOR.md

 ## gamesyncs
 - "switches", "states", in key=value format
 - there is also "game parameters" (have RTPC config) and "triggers" (no config)
+- defined in actor mixer hierarchy or "game syncs"
+- sets a default value
+  - if objects uses a regular value and it's deleted, all objects remove associations or point to default
 - values are global for all banks and can't repeat names under same category
   - switch "music" and state "music" can be created, but 2 states "music" cannot
   - value names can be repeated
 - gamesyncs can be organized in 'subfolders', but this isn't reflected in .bnk
 - .bnk doesn't normally save a list of gamesyncs (but found in init.bnk in earlier versions)?
+- differences:
+  - states: global (same for all objects), may associate parameters to states (like, state sets volume to -10), may change over time
+  - switches: local (switch states per gameObject), no parameters, immediate changes
+- switches can be changed with:
+  - AK::SoundEngine::SetSwitch(group, value, gameObject)
+  - SetSwitch event
+  - RTPCs (map value to switch, like 0 = stealth, 1 = action)
+- if an event is triggered by a gameObject, it uses that object's current switches + global states

 ## events/actions/etc